-Note that this is limited, although the code generation is ready, the builtin support is limited.
+Note that this support is limited, although the code generation is ready, the builtin support is limited.
 OpenCL builtins still need to be mapped to their PTX counterparts.

 The computecpp_info tool will list Nvidia devices, just call the computecpp_info tool as you would normally.
 Note they will be listed as unsupported devices but it is still possible to target them using ptx.